Master's Final Examination

 Every candidate for a Master's degree is required to pass a final comprehensive examination in music during the term or semester of intended graduation.
 The student should consult the chairperson of their advisory committee to arrange for the time and place of the examination.
 It should be scheduled in accordance with Graduate School deadlines for submission of final reports.
 The chairperson of the committee will report the results to the School of Music's Associate Director for Graduate Studies immediately after the examination.
 Students must be enrolled for at least 3 hours at the time the final examination is taken.

 The examinations and their committees are constituted as follows:

-- For students in Performance (including Conducting), the committee will be constituted of the committee chair, a representative from the Musicology faculty, and a representative from the Music Theory faculty.
+- For students in Performance, Conducting, and Jazz Master's programs, the committee will be constituted of the committee chair, a representative from the Musicology faculty, and a representative from the Music Theory faculty.
+The examination will be oral.

 - For non-thesis Music Education students, the committee will be constituted of the chair and two faculty committee members.
 Typically all committee members are Music Education faculty members, but they may also be (at the discretion of the chair) from Musicology, Music Theory, or Performance.
 The examination will be oral.

-- For thesis students: the thesis committee (refer to the Thesis section of this handbook) serves as the final examination committee and the defense of the thesis serves as the final examination.
+- For thesis and composition students: the thesis committee (refer to the Thesis section of this handbook) serves as the committee for the oral thesis/composition defense.
+Comprehensive expertise in music will also be examined, either as part of the thesis defense (MME Degrees) or as a separate written examination (MM-Musicology, MM-Theory, MM-Composition) conducted and evaluated by faculty from the respective areas.

 The final examination is a synthesis and application of knowledge acquired during the course of study leading to the Master's degree; consequently, satisfactory performance in coursework does not necessarily guarantee successful performance on the final examination.
 A student who fails the final examination may repeat it once after an interval of four months or more.